OrderOffice Equipment Minneapolis2022-07-07T09:38:14-05:00

 Contact Us Today For Your Office Solutions

 We strive to make every customer happy, and take pride that so many of our satisfied customers are willing to share their testimonials and reviews of our copier service online.
 We’ve served the Twin Cities since 1995, and we’d love the chance to impress you with our team, our products, and our services.
-Contact us for a free quote today.

 Contact us for any copier or printer repair, support, maintenance, or troubleshooting needs you may have.
 One of our knowledgeable team members will happily assist you to answer your questions or get your service call scheduled.

 Make us your first choice for repair – you’ll be happy you did!

 - How can we help?*

 - This field is for validation purposes and should be left unchanged.

 About Minneapolis Minnesota

 The Minneapolis Park and Recreation Board was created by an act of the Minnesota State Legislature and a vote of Minneapolis residents in 1883.
 Charles M. Loring was elected the first president of the board.
 Loring convinced landowners to donate property around Lake Calhoun, Lake Harriet and Lake of the Isles, as well as on Minnehaha Creek.